simpleanalytics/docs/_docs/31_integrations/90_data-studio.md

 <blockquote class="red" markdown="1">

 Our official tag connector ID changed.
 We are still waiting for Google to review our Google Data Studio community connector.
-Untill then you can use the URL below directly.
+Until then you can use the URL below directly.

 </blockquote>